 What is bipolar disorder?

-Under the condition of a proper diagnosis and professional treatment, people with bipolar disorder can be stabilized on the “baseline” mood level, allowing them to live a normal life without limitations.
+Under the condition of a proper diagnosis and professional treatment, people with bipolar disorder can be stabilised on the “baseline” mood level, allowing them to live a normal life without limitations.

 What are the types of bipolar disorder?